 Problems with internal and external validity contribute to the failure of experiments on animals in the translation of biomedical research from bench to bedside.
 The internal validity of experiments on animals is undermined by poor study design, including failure to implement processes to prevent bias, such as blinding, in which the individuals conducting the experiments or those analyzing the data do not know whether the animals or samples belong to the treatment or control group.
-Scientists have found that a lack of measures to reduce bias in experiments on animals likely results in overestimation of the benefits of the treatment studied, noting that this bias affects the trustworthiness of results, wastes resources, and should not be used to inform human clinical trials.^{4,5} light cycles,^{17-20} noise,^{17,21,22} and the temperature and humidity at which animal facilities are kept^{23-27}-which thwart animals' ability to engage in natural behavior.^{28-30} This deprivation contributes to their stress and alters their physiology and neurobiology, causing them to exhibit various morbidities and psychopathologies unrelated to the experiments at hand.^{14,18,29,31-36} Importantly, the fact that animals in laboratories have altered physiology and neurobiology means that they would not even be good "models" for their counterparts in nature.
-A mouse in a laboratory will not respond to a drug in the same way a mouse in a field would.
-One then has to ask: How does this biologically distinct mouse reliably represent the biology of humans?
+Scientists have found that a lack of measures to reduce bias in experiments on animals likely results in overestimation of the benefits of the treatment studied, noting that this bias affects the trustworthiness of results, wastes resources, and should not be used to inform human clinical trials.

-Poor internal validity means that many experiments on animals cannot be reproduced, a critical aspect of the scientific process that speaks to the potential validity of a conditions of laboratory life-including housing, 12,13 diet, 14-16 research, a large part of which involves animal testing, was irreproducible, resulting in billions per year spent on experimentation that is misleading for human health.6 Former NIH leadership has admitted, "Preclinical research, especially work that uses animal models, seems to be the area that is currently most susceptible to reproducibility issues."7 finding.
-It is unsurprising, therefore, that a 2015 investigation concluded that between 18% and 89% of all preclinical
+Poor internal validity means that many experiments on animals cannot be reproduced, a critical aspect of the scientific process that speaks to the potential validity of a finding.
+It is unsurprising, therefore, that a 2015 investigation concluded that between 18% and 89% of all preclinical research, a large part of which involves animal testing, was irreproducible, resulting in billions per year spent on experimentation that is misleading for human health.
+Former NIH leadership has admitted, "Preclinical research, especially work that uses animal models, seems to be the area that is currently most susceptible to reproducibility issues."